Exploring saltmarshes along the Dart Estuary, sharing river knowledge, finding paths to understanding and action for communities of interest.

 The loss and damage to saltmarshes over centuries means that they are not able to function at any meaningful level or scale.
 Development and land claim, littering, overgrazing, boat wake & storage, trampling and camping all take their toll and now they have sea level rise to contend with too.
 Where space allows, saltmarshes will migrate up the shore with sea level rise but the nature and development of our ria type estuaries, with their steep sides, all too often halts this migration.

-Living Dart: The Saltmarsh Project is now in the second phase of work, funded by the Environment Agency.
-Key features are that the project planning is local, that it involves local communities and landowners from the get-go, and that our saltmarsh ecosystems will be restored to health.
+Two phases of work for Living Dart: The Saltmarsh Project have now been completed, funded by the Environment Agency, and the team is now looking ahead to phase 3; restoration delivery and expansion of the collaborative project delivery structure that we have co-created.
+Key features are that the project planning is local, that it has involved local communities and landowners from the get-go, and ultimately that our saltmarsh ecosystems will be restored to health.
 As a first phase in reviving and restoring saltmarshes on the Dart the partner project is helping to play our part in the 30×30 goal that came out of the UN Biodiversity CoP15 last December–30% of our planet protected for nature by 2030.

 Thank you to the 84 Dart lovers who took our poll!